googlecode-mirror/candydolldb/branches/RB-1.7/README.txt

 NEWS:
 -----
+It took some time, but it was well worth the wait.
+This update brings multi-lingual readiness including a Dutch translation.

+Tagging and tag-based search capabilities have been added, with all known sets tagged to the best of our knowledge.

-Do you want to help in developing CandyDollDB, too?
-Do you need support?
-Don't hesitate to ask and please contact me (see CONTACT).
+Would you like to translate CandyDollDB into your own language?
+Do you want to help in tagging CD's sets?
+Feel free to contact me (see CONTACT).